mccare/filescanner/readme.md

 ```
 filescanner scan -p <path>
 ```
-Will populate the DB with the files and if necessary their MD5 hashes.
+Will populate the DB with the files and if necessary their MD5 and ID3 hashes.
 You need to run this twice (since the MD5 generation is lazy and only will be kicked of for the current file)

 ### Scan the ID Tags
 ```